Batmanian/KeithDunstan/src/posts/supporting-a-column/7-essentially-worldy-columns.md

 Suddenly they were fighting and at the very first blow the crazy music started.
 There was a four-piece band, two with long drums like bongos called the Glaw-ng Khae-ek and the other two had very reedy instruments like clarinets.
 The noise was a crazy beat straight from outer space and the boxers danced in time.

 The Thai gentleman told me that good boxers could kick with astonishing accuracy.
 In the early stages of the bout they tried to do one thing: kick the opponent on the soft spot inside the knee.
 This weakened him terribly, preparing him for the kill.
 Then they worked their kicks progressively upstairs until finally they were smashing them into the face.

 Khwan had a beautiful left kick followed by a good right toe, followed by left and right fists, a true four dimension man.
 Krath favoured his left foot but at infighting he was bloodcurdling with a magnificent right knee, followed by elbow and head crashes.
 Soon blood was flowing from cut eyes and the crowd was screaming so loudly it could have been heard as far off as Phnom-Penh.

 During the interval a boy brought around bottles of beer, price sixteen ticals each, plus bananas and hard boiled eggs, a style of refreshment that could well be followed at Western stadiums.
 And so it went on, round two, round three, round four, and then the last round.
 This was the climax.
 The Thai band stepped up its rhythm until it was a frenzy. -

 The crowd in the bleachers were all on their feet.
 They were screaming sok sok sok! and kow Kow kow!
 'Sok' was a suggestion to use elbows and 'Kow' was a plea to put in the knee.
 The Thai gentleman beside me, who previously had been most circumspect, was now jumping up and down.
-Every time he screamed sok or xow he threw out an elbow or a knee.
+Every time he screamed sok or kow he threw out an elbow or a knee.
 I was in quite a dangerous position. |

 What with the pepped up music Khwan found amazing reserves of energy.
 Legs, elbows, fists and knees were flying all at once.
 Occasionally the limbs became entangled like barbed wire and they crashed to the floor.
 The noise built up and up until it seemed to me to be making shock waves across the surface of my beer.

 Then the bell went and it was all over.
 The referee went over to consult with the ringside judges and Krath in the red corner was declared the winner.
 There were respectful bows, some prayers of gratitude and it was all over.

 There were several more bouts conducted under the rules of the Marquess of Queensberry but hardly anybody stayed.
 The Thais find that sort of fighting too dull for words.

 As for the Philippines, we should write more columns about Manila.
 It is very close to Australia; in terms of modern aviation almost as close as New Zealand.
 For the tourist, Manila is a very exciting city.
 The gangsters are very sophisticated and the crime rate appalling.
 Yet if they shoot you down in the street they are really very nice about it.
 The people of Manila are the kindest, most disarming in all Asia.
 They can make all sorts of things appear quite logical.